viraj3708/student-management-app/DEPLOYMENT-GUIDE.md

 3. **Permission Denied**
    - Make sure you're the owner of the repository
    - Check that you have write permissions

+4. **GitHub Pages Not Working**
+   - ENSURE GitHub Pages is enabled in repository settings
+   - Select "GitHub Actions" as the source in Pages settings
+   - Wait for the workflow to complete successfully

 ### Need Help?